A wood table top attached with table top fasteners will help to prevent cracking caused by movement from seasonal changes.

 Table top fasteners are an easy way to attach a top to a table.
-But there’s another reason to use figure 8 fasteners, kerf fasteners or DIY table top fasteners.
+But there’s another reason to use figure 8 fasteners, kerf fasteners, expansion brackets, or DIY table top fasteners.
 They allow for movement caused by seasonal changes.

 A wood table top attached without allowing for movement can cause the wood to crack or split over time.
-Table top fasteners allow the top to move throughout the seasons.
-This helps to prevent cracking and ensure your DIY table top will be beautiful for years to come.
+Table top fasteners will enable the top to move throughout the seasons.
+Allowing the top to move will help prevent cracking and ensure your DIY table top will be beautiful for years to come.

 Related: DIY Farmhouse Table Top Plans (with Breadboard Ends)

-This continuous absorption and releasing of moisture causes the wood to swell and shrink.
-This swelling and shrinking causes the wood to move and this movement causes issues.
-When it’s more humid, the moisture in the air is absorbed and the wood swells.
+This continuous absorption and release of moisture causes the wood to swell and shrink.
+This swelling and shrinking causes the wood to move, and this movement causes issues.
+When it’s more humid, the moisture in the air is absorbed, and the wood swells.
 The swelling actually has enough force to push and pull joints apart.
-Worse yet, if the wood is joined incorrectly it can cause the wood to crack and split.
+Worse yet, if the wood is joined incorrectly, it can cause the wood to crack and split.

 Thank you so much for this great article!
 I would love if you could explain more in depth how to attach table tops and add illustrations – I had a hard time visualizing what you meant in your post about your apothecary cabinet and the screws/washers.
 I don’t have a router or biscuit joiner.
 Is it a lost cause until I have one of those?”

 Thank you so much for reaching out and for the questions.
 I love hearing from you guys!
-And yes, absolutely let’s look more closely at some ways to properly attach a wood table top.
-Oh, and if you have a question you can contact me here.
+And yes, absolutely, let’s look more closely at ways to attach a wood table top properly.

 What Causes a Wood Table Top to Crack?

-Before we look at the correct way to attach a wood table top let’s look at the incorrect way to attach a table top.
-I’m guilty of incorrectly attaching a table top when building a table or even a stool.
-In my stool project, I drilled pocket holes through the apron, then used pocket screws to attach the stool top.
+Before we look at the correct way to attach a wood table top, let’s look at the incorrect way to attach a table top.
+I’ve been guilty of incorrectly attaching a table top when building a table or even a stool.

 First, let me say I LOVE pocket hole joinery!
-I have an entire directory dedicated to Kreg Jig Tips and Tricks and there’s even a page where you can ask your pocket hole questions.
+There’s an entire resource center dedicated to Kreg Jig Tips and Tricks, and there’s even a page where you can ask your pocket hole questions.
 But pocket hole joinery is not the best solution to attach a table top.

-Using pocket holes to attach the stool base to the stool top prevents the top from moving during seasonal changes.
+Using pocket holes to attach a top to a base prevents the top from moving during seasonal changes.
 It’s also not a good idea to drive screws through the edge of the apron into the table top.
-Over time the top could crack or the top could have enough force to push or pull the joints of the base apart.
-Skate over to Mistakes with Wood Can Cause Your DIY Furniture to Crack to see more about how I incorrectly attached the top on the stool.
+Over time the top could crack, or the top could have enough force to push or pull the joints of the base apart.

 Table Top Fasteners Prevent Cracking

-A better option for attaching a table top when building a table is to use either store-bought table top fastener or DIY table top fasteners.
-Table top fasteners securely attaches a table top to a base but allows the top to move freely during seasonal changes.
+A better option for attaching a table top when building a table is to use store-bought table top fasteners or DIY table top fasteners.
+Table top fasteners securely attach a table top to a base but allows the top to move freely during seasonal changes.

 Figure 8 Table Top Fasteners

-One of the easiest options for attaching a table top to a furniture project is with a figure 8 fastener.
-A Forstner bit is used to drill holes in the apron and the figure 8 fastener is screwed to the apron.
-The top is then placed on the DIY table and the top is attached with screws through the figure 8 fastener.
+One of the easiest options for attaching a table top to a furniture project is a figure 8 fastener.
+A Forstner bit is used to drill holes in the apron, and the figure 8 fastener is screwed to the apron.
+The top is then placed on the DIY table, and the top is attached with screws through the figure 8 fastener.

 Need help installing figure 8 fasteners?
 My friend Vineta at The Handyman’s Daughter has you covered!
 Check out her step by step tutorial that explains exactly how to install a table top using these fasteners.